angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 3. Critical steps like testing are enforced before logging success
 4. A complete audit trail of changes is maintained in the graph itself

+📈 System Status Updated:

+The NeoCoder system now provides sophisticated, protocol-driven workflows for everything from MVP planning to meta-cognitive coding! 🚀

 ## Quick Start

 ### Prerequisites